Research Support

 RCD Infrastructure Group

-This team installs and maintains hardware, storage, and systems software, including job scheduling, for the HPC cluster called “Palmetto”.
+This team installs and maintains hardware, storage, and systems software, including job scheduling, for the Palmetto HPC cluster.
 The team also provides hardware support for all research computing equipment located in the ITC datacenter, including the national “CloudLab” resource.
 The Infrastructure team works closely with the Engagement team to provide the best possible solutions for Clemson’s computational research faculty and students.

 Get Started